A SIMPLE GUIDE TO HOME LOAN JARGON

 A fixed rate mortgage (FRM) is a mortgage in which the interest rate does not change during the entire term of the loan.

-Personal property that becomes real property when attached permanently to property.
+Personal property that becomes real property when attached permanently to real estate.

 Insurance that compensates for physical property damage resulting from flooding.
 It is required for properties located in federally designated flood areas.

-The process by which a mortgaged home may be sold when a mortgage is in default.
+The process by which a mortgaged property may be sold when a mortgage is in default.

 The loss of money, property, rights, or privileges due to a breach of legal obligation.